Lexzach/antigneous/README.md

 - Selectable security levels, electronic keyswitch or no keyswitch

 ## Current Limitations ❎
+- **NOT OFFICIALLY TESTED**!
+This should *not* be used in place of a fire panel from a name brand company
 - No EOL support for NAC circuit
 - No strobe sync, SmartSync, or two wire sync (CURRENTLY)
 - No support for 2 wire smoke detectors